 Written by Dr Josephine Palermo, Director, Geared for Growth and co-creator Higher Spaces

 Rafi Mohammed, founder of Culture of Profit and author of “The 1% Windfall: How Successful Companies Use Price to Profit and Grow” recently spoke to Harvard Business Review.
 He said that business leaders should re-evaluate their pricing strategy rather than panic and slash prices.
 And if this sounds like a daunting thing to do at a time when there is so much uncertainty, don’t feel disheartened.
 Most organisations large and small struggle with pricing according to Rafi.
+Let’s talk about Dynamic Pricing and the correct way how to discount.

 I recommend this podcast as it’s a great discussion on pricing strategies.
 It has some very practical tips on what we need to consider to better respond to customers during an economic slump or recession.
 The podcast is available on major podcast platforms here.